AI4Finance-Foundation/ElegantRL/docs/source/about/parallel.rst

 Worker/Learner parallelism
 -----------------------------------------------------------

-ElegantRL adopts a worker-learner decomposition of a single agent \citep{Nair2015MassivelyPM}, decoupling the data sampling process and model learning process.
+ElegantRL adopts a worker-learner decomposition of a single agent, decoupling the data sampling process and model learning process.
 We exploit both the worker parallelism and learner parallelism.

 **Worker parallelism**: a worker generates transitions from interactions of an actor with an environment.
 As shown in the figure a, ElegantRL supports the recent breakthrough technology, *massively parallel simulation*, with a simulation speedup of 2 ~ 3 orders of magnitude.
 One GPU can simulate the interactions of one actor with thousands of environments, while existing libraries achieve parallel simulation on hundreds of CPUs.